 It’s a selfish reason.
-It’s the only thing in physics which ever made sense to me.
+It’s the only thing in physics that made sense to me.
 The attachment wasn’t strong.
-He was just filling a space until I found Hardy.
+He was just filling space until I found G.H Hardy.

 What turned me on to G.H.
 Hardy?
 I didn’t know about him for a long time.
 Nor had I heard of Ramanujan.
 I was rather late to the game.
 In my early thirties, I was re-discovering my love of mathematics.
 I checked out many books on the topic from the library.
 I stumbled upon The Music of the Primes by Marcus du Sautoy.
 And I too fell for the Riemann hypothesis.

-I came across a paragraph which incensed me.
+I came across a paragraph that incensed me.